esteinig/thicket/README.md

 ## Documentation

-The nf-core/eager pipeline comes with documentation about the pipeline, found in the `docs/` directory:
+Thicket comes with documentation about the pipeline, found in the `docs/` directory:

 1. [Installation](docs/installation.md)
 2. Pipeline configuration